semdinsp/recycle_qrcode/README.md

 # To do
   * additional reporting (currently a private google data studio web page links to the data)
   * security/authentication (jwt)
-  * fix icon color display code to make it more scalable
+  * fix icon color display code to tidy it up.
+Currently it is ugly.
   * track routes
+  * import csv file of locations
+  * add route item and link route item and entity. -SEMI DONE needs more thought on tracking routes and when a route was completed.
   * add additional indices  (particularly for kv pairs on entity id and same for entity id in locations) -DONE
   * route editing and displays (for truck routes) -SEMI DONE
   * add locatable polymorphic class for locations so that both entity and actiontype have the same type of location -DONE
   * add update bar code to update location of bin -DONE
   * map of collections for a bin  --DONE
-  * add route item and link route item and entity. -SEMI DONE
   * setting object  (for various configurations and a center for google map)- DONE